 When examining a field, inherent differences in soil types, water retention abilities, fertility, soil depth etc. all contribute to defining soil potential.
 South Africa is well-known for its varying soil types and for soil differences that can often be found within the scope of a few meters.
 These soil differences must be considered when calculating your investment in a specific field.
 In this regard scripting and variable-rate application play a key role.

 Companies offering scripting today base their scripts on soil chemical and physical data from one- or two-hectare grid samples analyzed and zoned to showcase corrections required for pH, phosphate, and potassium.
 FieldView, however, makes use of satellite imagery and along with our proprietary algorithm to provide a 5 m x 5 m zoned grid to calculate statistically and output the biomass index and accumulation from week to week in the scouting map feature.
 When using these maps in the universal scripting tool, the grower can decide on the number of zones he/she wants to manage, and this tool will automatically generate zones based on the statistical differences between biomass areas in the field.
-Scripting based on the Field Health Advisory (scouting maps) can be used to zone fields for variable rate application in fertilizer like nitrogen.
+Scripting based on the Field Health Advisory (scouting maps) or the yield maps, with the appropriate amount of data, can be used to zone fields for variable rate application in fertilizer like nitrogen.
 A grower can benefit by applying nitrogen at variable-rate according to soil texture and available moisture.

 Not only does this feature save a lot of time as zones are now automated rather than drawn manually, but it is also much more accurate.
 It allows farmers to make an accurate calculation of their inputs to generate the maximum return on investment.